-Dr. Sam Drew, Interim Executive Director of the National Dropout Prevention Center (NDPC) and Network (NDPN) announced today the inauguration of the NDPC Fellows Program.
-The goal of the NDPC Fellows is to contribute to the National Dropout Prevention Center at Clemson University and the National Dropout Prevention Network in achieving their mission to increase the high school graduation rates through research and evidence-based solutions.
+In 2012, Dr. Sam Drew, Interim Executive Director of the National Dropout Prevention Center/Network (NDPC/N) announced the inauguration of the NDPC/N Fellows Program.
+The goal of the NDPC/N Fellows is to contribute to the National Dropout Prevention Center at Clemson University and the National Dropout Prevention Network in achieving their mission to increase the high school graduation rates through research and evidence-based solutions.

-The Fellows program will expand in the next 12 months to include a NDPN Practitioner Fellows program.
-Those individuals selected for NDPN Practitioner Fellows will provide the practical outreach through the Network, based on the NDPC Fellow’s research findings and their own work in dropout prevention efforts at the local level.
+The Fellows program will expand to include a Practitioner Fellows program.
+Those individuals selected as Practitioner Fellows will provide practical outreach, based on the Fellow’s research findings and their own work in dropout prevention efforts.

 Audio Excerpt from our Solutions Broadcast